RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Name Forms

-The subject field in certificates issued under id-fpki-common-policy, id-fpki-common-hardware, id-fpki-common-authentication, id-fpki-common-High, id-fpki-common-devices, and id-fpki-common-devicesHardware shall be populated with an X.500 distinguished name as specified in section 3.1.1.
+The subject field in certificates issued under id-fpki-common-policy, id-fpki-common-hardware, id-fpki-common-authentication, id-fpki-common-High, id-fpki-common-devices, id-fpki-common-devicesHardware, and id-fpki-common-piv-contentSigning shall be populated with an X.500 distinguished name as specified in section 3.1.1.

 The issuer field of certificates issued under the policies in this document shall be populated with a non-empty X.500 Distinguished Name as specified in section 3.1.1.